bsarsgard/GodotFirebaseWiki/Installation-and-Activation.md

 ![Plugin Section](https://github.com/WolfgangSenff/GodotFirebase/wiki/images/plugins_section.png)
 5. From there, you will have an autoload singleton with the variables Auth and Database.
 Reference it by using Firebase.Auth, etc.

-***

 ## Activation
-In order

 1. Go create a Firebase app at console.firebase.google.com.
 A Guide can be found [Here](https://firebase.google.com/docs/projects/learn-more#setting_up_a_firebase_project_and_connecting_apps)

-2. Once the app has been created, add a web app to it
+2. Once the app has been created, add a web app to it:

     1. Click on the **Project Settings** option<br>
     ![FB Project Settings](https://github.com/WolfgangSenff/GodotFirebase/wiki/images/fb_project_settings.png)